Be a Good Neighbor

 - Remove all seasonal decorations no later than 60 days after the holiday.

 - Be sure your address number is readable and well lit so emergency personnel can find you if necessary.

 - Keep the exterior of your house in good repair.
 Report and remove graffiti immediately.

 - Do not park/store commercial or undriveable vehicles or conduct major repairs on them.
 Park campers or RVs in side or rear yards on approved surfaces.

 - When parking, do not block the public sidewalk or driveway approach.

 - Keep tree branches and shrubbery trimmed.

-- Zoning and occupancy disclosure forms must be signed by buyers and sellers for residential real estate closings.
+- Zoning and occupancy disclosure forms must be provided to buyers for residential real estate closings.
 Know occupancy standards before renting or buying.